Isle of Wight Guru

 You can also see from the ferry as you approach the north east coastline that there often isn't a great deal of beach available to walk along.

-Personally, I'd say this is the least interesting section, but I'm sure others would disagree.
+Personally, I'd say this is the least interesting section of the Isle of Wight coastal path.
+I'm sure others would disagree.
 One option is to arrive at the ferry at Cowes and depart from the ferry at Ryde, which would miss out this part altogether.
 This option is not recommended for anyone with vaguely completest tendencies...

-You can find one night accommodation in Cowes with Expedia or Best Western Cowes.
+You can find one night accommodation in Cowes at Villa Rothsay, Best Western's New Holmwood Hotel and The Caledon.
+Our Cowes accommodation guide has more options.
 There are also Cowes (ish) camping and caravans from Parkdean Resorts or in our camping guide.

 Download the official PDF route from Visit Isle of Wight